-The skill scores of the forecasted precipitation, called "reference", are used as a benchmark.
-It is derived from Lavaysse et al. (2015), where a drought is forecasted when at least 40 % of members forecast SPI < -1.
-The best achieved performance (for winter in central Europe) shows how slightly more than 40 % of the observed drought events are correctly predicted with a 30-day lead time (Fig. 3a, d, g, j) with about 60 % of false alarms (Fig. 3b, e, h, k).
-For both POD and FAR, the spatial variability is small (standard deviation lower than 0.2), especially during spring and autumn.
-In winter, high scores can be noticed in Germany, Poland, Spain and Norway, whereas in summer, drought seems to be more

-Figure 4.
-Anomalies of POD (a, d, g, j), FAR (b, e, h, k) and GSS2 (c, f, i, l) scores of drought prediction using the operational forecast with regard to the reference forecast.
-The scores are calculated for (from top to bottom) winter (a-c), spring (d-f), summer (g-i) and autumn (j-l).
-Improvement scores using the predictors are indicated in green (inverse scale for FAR).
-Only differences with confidence intervals larger than 90% are plotted.
-GSS is multiplied by 2 to use the same scale as the other metrics.

-predictable in eastern Europe.
-When the POD and the FAR are combined in the integrated GSS (Fig. 3c, f, i, l), higher seasonal and spatial differences appear.
-Overall, the score reaches up to 0.3 in winter, especially in northern Germany [50° N, 10° E], while the worst value is reached in spring and summer, especially in western Europe (France, Belgium).
-Due to the impacts of the local forcing on precipitation, the drought forecasts based on large-scale predictors are better in continental than in coastal regions (more details in Lavaysse et al., 2015).

-The forecasts using predictors, using the operational forecast, can now be assessed with respect to the reference.
-In order to detect the same number of drought events when using the predictors and the precipitation, the threshold of the MOAWRs is chosen to be equal to 0.176 (0.824 for negative correlations).
-The POD, FAR and GSS anomalies with regard to the reference forecast (i.e. Fig. 3) for the four seasons are shown in Fig. 4.
-This is done using 20 years with a leave-oneout technique, which is a cross-validation method for small sample sizes enabling us to validate results by simply partitioning the series into a training and a test part.
-The operational forecast is more spatially variable.
-As for winter in the northern part of Europe, this forecast is significantly better in terms of both POD and GSS, whereas in central Europe the reference forecast is more reliable.
-Despite the fact that the patterns are less homogeneous for the other seasons, some positive impacts of this operational forecast appear, for example, in northern Russia in spring, western Europe in summer, central Europe during autumn.
-The same results have been plotted in the Supplement (Fig. S6) for the optimized forecasts and do not show significant differences with Fig. 4.
+- The skill scores of the forecasted precipitation, called 'Reference', is used as benchmark.
+It is derived from Lavaysse et al. (2015), where a drought is forecasted when at least 40% of members forecasts SPI < -1.
+The best achieved performance (for winter in Central Europe) shows how slightly more than 40% of the observed drought events are correctly predicted with a 30-day lead time (Fig. 3a, d, g, j) with about 60% of false alarms (Fig. 3b, e, h, k).
+For both POD and FAR, the spatial variability is small (standard deviation lower than 0.2) especially during spring and fall.
+In winter, high scores can be noticed in Germany, Poland, Spain and Norway; whereas in summer, drought seems to be more predictable in eastern Europe.
+When the - 25 POD and the FAR are combined in the integrated GSS (Fig. 3c, f, i, l), higher seasonal and spatial differences appear.
+Overall, the score reaches up to 0.3 in winter, especially in northern Germany [50deg.N, 10deg.E]; while the worst value is reached in spring and summer, especially in western Europe (France, Belgium).
+Due to the impacts of the local forcing on precipitation, the drought forecasts based on large-scale predictors are better in continental than in coastal regions (more details in Lavaysse et al. (2015)). - The forecasts using predictors, using the 'Operational' forecast, can now be assessed with respect to the 'Reference'.
+In order to detect the same number of drought events when using the predictors and the precipitation, the threshold of the MOAWRs is chosen equal to 0.176 (0.824 for negative correlations).
+The POD, FAR and GSS anomalies w.r.t. the 'Reference' forecast (i.e. Fig. 3) for the four seasons are shown in Fig. 4.
+This is done using 20 years with a leave-one-out technique, which is a cross-validation method for small samples sizes enabling to validate results by simply partitioning the series into a training and a test part.
+The 'Operational' forecast is more spatially variable.
+As for winter in the northern part of Europe, this forecast is significantly better in terms of both POD and GSS; whereas in central Europe the 'Reference' forecast is more reliable.
+Despite the fact that the patterns are less homogeneous for the other seasons, some positive impacts of this 'Operational'

+forecast appear, e.g. in: northern Russia in spring, western Europe in summer, central Europe during fall.
+The same results have been plotted in SI (Fig. S6) for the 'Optimized' forecasts and do not show significant differences with Fig. 4.

-These results are consistent with the intensity of the linkage measured during the assignation procedure between the SPI and the WRs (Fig. 2) and highlight the regions where the large-scale atmospheric patterns associated with the WRs could better explain strong precipitation deficits when compared to local drivers (e.g. orography, soil moisture and coastline).
+These results are consistent with the intensity of the linkage measured during the assignation procedure between the SPI and the WRs (Fig. 2) and highlight the regions where the large-scale atmospheric patterns associated with the WRs could better explain strong precipitation deficits when compared to local drivers (e.g. orography, soil moisture, coastline).

-4.2 Intensity and initial conditions
+10 4.2 Intensity and initial conditions